-- Makes sure the LTM EBITDA was greater than the previous target hurdle, meaning the next target was not met but there is some excess EBITDA
+- Confirm LTM EBITDA is greater than the previous target hurdle, meaning the next target was not met, but there is some excess EBITDA

-- Then, it will confirm the target in question was indeed missed (i.e. equal to "0")
+- Confirm the target in question was indeed missed (i.e. equal to “0”)

 If both logics are true, the actual LTM EBITDA will be deducted from the missed target EBITDA.

 The “Excess Over Minimum” is shown: